 The Charité Research Organisation GmbH has longstanding experience in the conduction of early phase projects for new medicines to improve metabolic diseases.
-We want to share our expertise in this special Whitepaper that comes in three parts.

-In Part 1, new treatment approaches for obesity with or without T2DM will be presented and discussed based on current research and applicable guidelines.
-The management of T2DM patients has much improved since the introduction of GLP1R agonists and sodium-glucose cotransporter 2 inhibitors (SGLT2i).
-Their use as treatment intensification for T2DM patients with cardiovascular and/or renal disease and/or corresponding risk factor obesity will be described according to national guidelines.
+In this special Whitepaper, we share our expertise in this field and present new treatment approaches for obesity with and without T2DM based on current research and applicable guidelines.
+The management of T2DM patients has much improved since the introduction of GLP1R agonists, dual GIPR/GLP1R agonists and sodium-glucose cotransporter 2 inhibitors (SGLT2i).
+Their use as treatment intensification for T2DM patients with cardiovascular and/or renal disease and/or corresponding risk factor obesity will be discussed.
+The current drug pipeline for the treatment of obesity with and without T2DM will be presented.